Understanding the Degree Evaluation

 - My degree requirement says I'm done with all requirements in that particular section but it still says "At Least One Requirement Has Not Been Satisfied."
 What does this mean?

 - At Least One Requirement Has Not Been Satisfied is referencing your entire degree evaluation.
 If this text is visible, then you have at least one graduation requirement outstanding.
-Select Open All Sections to view the expanded and detailed information of all graduation requirements to identify your outstanding requirements.

 - My GE requirements are met.
 However, when I run my In-Progress degree evaluation with the "IPSS" option, it's now claiming my current enrolled coursework will be used for my GE requirements.
 Does my original course no longer count?